Dr Bo Wang

 Academic and research departmentsSchool of Law, Surrey Centre for International and Environmental Law.

 Dr Wang joined the School of Law as a lecturer in Chinese comparative law.
 She teaches on the criminal law modules at Surrey.
 Prior to Surry, she was a visiting lecturer at King's College London, where she taught on the criminal law module for LLB students.
 Dr Wang holds a PhD in criminal law from King’s College London, and her research focuses on English criminal law, Chinese criminal law and comparative criminal law.
 She has published books and journal articles in both English and Chinese.
-Her English monograph on derivative complicity was published in 2018, and her ongoing work explores theory and limits of using the criminal law to protect privacy in the digital age.
+Her English monograph on derivative complicity was published in 2018.

 Areas of specialism